London dispersion forces is one type of weakest intermolecular forces. It occur between all atoms or molecules when it touch in each other.

-When two chlorine is close to each other and LDF are caused by emotion of electron in one molecules can induce a dipole in a atoms. electrone of one chlorine atom repal to other chlorine atom. so, electrone are starting moving one molecule to other molecule. as a result one atom has parial positive charge and other chlorine atom has negative charge. so, you can say that, it attract each other. it mean, it attract between a positive to negative part of chlorine atom. as a result london dispersion forces is formed between two chlorine atom as shown in figure.
+When two chlorine is close to each other and LDF are caused by emotion of electron in one molecules can induce a dipole in a atoms. electrone of one chlorine atom repel to other chlorine atom. so, electrone are starting moving one molecule to other molecule. as a result one atom has parial positive charge and other chlorine atom has negative charge. it attract each other. it mean, it attract between a positive to negative part of chlorine atom. as a result london dispersion forces is generated between two chlorine atom as shown in figure.

 it is temporary attractive forces due to electron in two adjacent atoms displaced.
 As a result, atom get temporary dipoles. they attract each other through the london dispersion forces. and basically, LDF occur in non polar molecules.

-therefore, you can say that the force of attraction between instant dipole and induced dipole is called LDF.
+therefore, we can say that the force of attraction between instant dipole and induced dipole is LDF.

 Significance of LDF

 London dispersion forces are present in both polar or non polar molecules.